lostenderman/MarkX/README.md

 #### Output

-The output of MarkXConsole is only produced with the option `parse`, and it can take several forms:
+The output files are only produced with the option `parse`, and they can take several forms:

-1. Test result/file - only produced with a single valid test as an input
+1. Test result/file

     - Test result